-i.
+a.
 Physical Security of the Office

 Policies should provide for physical security of the LSP's office, including when doors should be locked, who has access to main entrances, offices, conference rooms, storage rooms, and other office locations.
 For example, a policy might specify that office locations, whether desk drawers, file cabinets, or file rooms, that contain confidential information be locked when not in use, and access should be limited to people who need access.
 A slightly more elaborate plan may require that all access to areas containing confidential information should be tracked, perhaps through sign-in sheets or, more elaborately, through electronic verification such as keycards.
-An even greater level of security might require that servers or records storage areas should have especially limited employee access, perhaps deploying security cameras inside and outside these areas.
+An even greater level of security might require that servers or records storage areas should have especially limited employee access, perhaps deploying security cameras inside and outside these areas, or an intrusion alert system.
+Biometric checkpoints may be warranted in some special circumstances.

-ii.
+b.
 Network Security

-Once an LSP has at least two computers connected to a server, it has a network.
+Once an LSP has a single computer connected to a server, WiFi router, or other network-enabled device, it has a network.
 At a minimum, that network should then be protected against failure, and if it is connected at all to the outside world, it should be protected against intrusion.
-Network security requires developing secure infrastructure either in accordance with a client's specific security needs or according to a standard industry benchmark.
-22 While the level of security is certainly scalable to fit the circumstances, once a provider moves beyond the most basic level, it will likely need to determine who will monitor the firm network for security breaches, how that monitoring will be accomplished, and how the monitors will be monitored.
+Network security requires developing secure infrastructure either in accordance with a client's specific security needs or according to a standard industry benchmark.22 While the level of security is certainly scalable to fit the circumstances, once a provider moves beyond the most basic level, it will likely need to determine who will monitor the firm network for security breaches, how that monitoring will be accomplished, and how the monitors will be monitored.
 Policies should describe procedures for regularly monitoring and analyzing network logs and events, and for identifying and addressing potential security breaches.
-Audits and monitoring are more specifically discussed in Part IV.C.1.viii., below.
+Audits and monitoring are more specifically discussed in Part IV.C.1.h., infra.